The Mediterranean diet is based on the traditional foods that people used to eat in countries like Italy and Greece back in 1960.

 - Apple slices with almond butter.

-- Have some sort of fish or seafood as your main dish.
+- Choose fish or seafood as your main dish.

 - Ask them to fry your food in extra virgin olive oil.

-It is always a good idea to shop at the perimeter of the store, that's usually where the whole foods are found.
+It is always a good idea to shop at the perimeter of the store.
+That's usually where the whole foods are.

 - Vegetables: Carrots, onions, broccoli, spinach, kale, garlic, etc.